loader

 The two main types of accounts that the NPS covers are Tier I and Tier II.
 The first is the default account, while the latter is an optional addition.
 The table below describes the two kinds of accounts in depth.

-Type of NPS Account Purpose Tax Benefits Withdrawal Rules Minimum Contribution Flexibility
+Type of NPS Account: Purpose Tax Benefits Withdrawal Rules Minimum Contribution Flexibility

 Tier I Account Primary pension account for retirement Tax benefits are available as per Section 80C, and the 80CCD (1B) partial withdrawal permitted only in certain conditions, such as medical treatment and higher education, for example.
 Contributions of Rs500 each, with at minimum one contribution per year that is required.
 The withdrawals can be restricted to 60 years old; 60% of the funds can be withdrawn tax-free upon maturity